Red Hen Publications

 And he may have been trying to find out where he place was since the previous June.
 If so, he either did not do as fine a job of Legilimency as he thought he had, or Kreachur had managed somehow to feint him into pursuing the false locket rather than searching his own nest.

-The Locket may not still have been in the house by the time he was questioning Kreachur, however.
+The Locket may also not still have been in the house by the time he was questioning Kreachur, however.
 Mundungus might have already lifted it.
 And, for that matter, Albus does claim that he does not know *which* Horcrux they are likely to be finding in that cave.
 But the degree of faith one might put in that claim is optional.

 • • • •